shmuli9/WebBoggle/README.md

 On my recently purchased laptop (CPU: R7-4800u, Nvme SSD, RAM: 16GB) 10,000 randomly generated boards take around 1.45ms (max: 6.000ms, min: 0.0ms)

+### Optimisations

+I implemented several optimisations in my code.
+I aim to list and explain them all here.

+1. Once a word is found, the final node in the word has its isWord property is set to False.
+This operation results in "voided words", which are tracked so that they can be reset for every new board search

+    **Why?** This optimisation is done to prevent words being "found" again and producing dupicates.
+This optimisation does away with the need for the duplicates_analysis function (found in solver.py)

+2. Once a word is found I try to determine if the node should be voided (this is different to the isWord property) by looking at all children of the the final node in the word, and if there are no children or all children are themselves void, then this node is voided as well.
+This operation results in "voided nodes", which are tracked so that they can be reset for every new board search

+    **Why?** This optimisation is done to eliminate nodes that aren't words and don't lead to words from later searches on the same board, potentially saving time going down this path

+3. Similar to optimisation #2, when leaving a node, I check if the node has no children or all it's children are themselves void, in which case this node is voided.
+Similarly to #2, voided nodes are tracked so that they can be reset for every new board search

+    **Why?** This optimisation is done to eliminate nodes that aren't words and don't lead to words from later searches on the same board potentially saving time going down this path

 ### Run
 On Windows:
 ```